zukunft/zukunft.com/docs/llm/frontend.md

 part of the page cache key, so the full version is a cached page of its own like the more version of a list.
 A page that is not known renders the "…" as plain text, the same gap as for the list tail.

+A row of the simple table whose numbers are all in a column of the full version would be empty, e.g. the reward ratio row of a problem, so the ranking of the start page is built with the `value_rows_only` option of `value_list::table_by_related_columns`, which drops a row without a number in a shown column before the row cut, so that such a row uses up none of the shown rows.
+A phrase column names a phrase of the row and no number, so a row with only phrase cells is dropped as well.
+Every other table keeps such a row, so the option is a default of the component (`ui_list::start_list`) and not a rule of the table.